Dive into your summer adventure with these Iceland and Canada tours!

 tourist taking pictures of northern lights in winter

-• Shutter speed.
-Shutter speed refers to the amount of time that your lens is open and absorbs light.
-Adjust this setting based on the lights.
-If the colors of the aurora are bright, your shutter speed should be set to 1-5 seconds.
+Shutter speed refers to the amount of time that your lens is open and absorbing light.
+You'll need to adjust this setting based on the brightness and movement of the lights.
+If the colors of the aurora are bright and fast-moving, your shutter speed should be set to 1-5 seconds.
 If the lights are slow and dim, set your shutter speed to 20-30 seconds.

 solheimasandur plane wreck aurora borealis in iceland